-All of the projects under Hyperledger comes with a modular design.
+All of the projects under Hyperledger come with a modular design.
 Basically, the modular design makes sure that all of the frameworks are extensible in every way.
-Anyhow, they typically use common standards in building blocks that suited for any kind of scenario.
+Anyhow, they typically use common standards in building blocks that are suited for any kind of scenario.

 More so, the modular structure helps in the Hyperledger developer tutorial as they can experiment with it without affecting all other codes.

-It’s a great strategy in making the distributed ledgers as you can reuse any other model previously built.
-Basically, these modules have ledger storage, consensus, smart contracts, cryptography, policy, and communication.
+It’s a great strategy in making the distributed ledger technology as you can reuse any other model previously built.

-Let’s check out the next one in this Hyperledger tutorial for beginner’s guide.
+Let’s check out the next one in this Hyperledger tutorial for a beginner’s guide.